learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

     Testing F1-Score:  0.8571428571428572

 Great Job!
-Now it's time to check your work with sklearn
+Now it's time to check your work with sklearn.

 ## 8. Calculating Metrics with sklearn

-Each of the metrics you calculated above are also available inside the `sklearn.metrics` module.
+Each of the metrics we calculated above is also available inside the `sklearn.metrics` module.

 In the cell below, import the following functions: